ComposableFi/composable/frame/staking-rewards/README.md

 Owner account of the pool.
 Usually other protocol or its "owner".

-The inflation rate "grows" rewards as time goes.
+The rewards rate "grows" rewards as time goes.
 It can be dynamically updated later.

 **Example**,